seek4science/seek/help/user-guide/project-dashboard.md

 ![dashboard button](/images/user-guide/dashboard/dashboard-button.png){:.screenshot}

-## Contributions
+## Submissions

-The contributions graph shows all project assets that have been created over the time period.
+The submissions graph shows all project assets that have been created over the time period.
 The interval can be changed to group results by day, month or year.
 Asset types can be excluded from the graph by clicking their entry in the legend on the right-hand side.
 Double-clicking an asset type will hide all asset types *except* that one.

 ![dashboard contributions](/images/user-guide/dashboard/dashboard-contributions.png){:.screenshot}